evajason/stat_gen_project/README.md

 - See `final.sh` for code chunks.
 Please ensure that your edited sumstats file is named `harmonized2.tsv`.
 - After running FUSION on all chromosomes, see `final.R` to aggregate the TWAS significant genes across all chromosomes.

-5. Compare GWAS and TWAS significant results

-- See `final.Rmd` for code chunks.

-6. Run FOCUS (install FOCUS [here](https://github.com/mancusolab/ma-focus))
+5. Run FOCUS (install FOCUS [here](https://github.com/mancusolab/ma-focus))

 - See `final.R` for fine-mapping setup.
 Run focus finemap from `final.sh`.

+6. Compare GWAS and TWAS significant results with FOCUS results

+- See `final_proj.Rmd` for code chunks.